swagatmitra-b/flair/repository_manager/Readme.md

-# Federity Overview
+# Flair Overview

-Federity is basically a blockchain-based GitHub for collaborative machine learning on super sensitive data (e.g., Hospital patient's data)
+Flair is basically a blockchain-based GitHub for collaborative machine learning on super sensitive data (e.g., Hospital patient's data)

 You can train ML models on your private data, but nobody else can access this